 Because we’ll forget learning that isn’t currently needed and reinforced, conferences need to provide just-in-time learning.
 And you can’t predict most of the just-in-time learning by asking a program committee, or attendees for that matter, in advance.
 My research has found that 50 – 90% of all pre-scheduled conference sessions are not what attendees actually want and need!
 In contrast, just about all peer conference sessions, chosen and run by participants during the event, are rated highly because they provide the just-in-time learning and connection that participants want from the event.

 My first two books explore all these themes in detail.
 To get the full story, buy ’em!

-In less than three minutes, you can improve almost any conference session with pair share.
+In less than three minutes, you can improve almost any conference sessions with pair share (aka think-pair-share).
 The technique is simple: after pairing up participants and providing a short period for individual thinking about an appropriate topic, each pair member takes a minute in turn to share their thoughts with their partner.
 (More details can be found in Chapter 38 of The Power of Participation.)

 Pair share is not the same as conversation, because pair share gives each person an exclusive minute of active sharing and a minute of pure listening.
 This balance rarely occurs during conversation, because typically:

 Whoever isn’t speaking is often not fully listening to what is being said because they’re thinking about something they want to say themselves.

 Pair share improves conference sessions by: